-Neil Martin, Kelvin McArdle, Frank Whitelock, Paul Turner and John Hutchinson teamed up to swim the length of the English channel for Children In Need at 6am on the morning of Halloween, a similar stunt to that of Little Britain star David Walliams in 2006.
+Neil Martin, Kelvin McArdle, Frank Whitelock, Paul Turner and John Hutchinson teamed up to swim the length of the English channel... in Durham.

-“Kelvin had some friends in Consett who were doing a similar thing, but it was an idea that came about because of what David Walliams had done in 2006, only we didn't have to worry about Jelly Fish!” joked Neil Martin.
+"Kelvin had some friends in Consett who were doing a similar thing, but it was an idea that came about because from what David Walliams had done in 2006, only we didn't have to worry about jellyfish!" joked Neil.

-Kelvin, Frank and Paul managed 26 miles between them, giving the group a total of 47 miles, the equivalent of just over two crossings of the channel.
+Kelvin, Frank and Paul managed 26 miles between them giving the group a total of 47 miles - the equivalent of crossing the channel twice!

-Although they didn't have to battle through strong currents, freezing waters or the occasional tanker and ferry, it is something that was be both physically and mentally demanding.
+Although they didn't have to battle through strong currents, freezing waters or avoid the occasional tanker or ferry, it is something that was both physically and mentally demanding.

 Frank Whitlock, Paul Turner and Neil Martin